System Design Space

 CPU saturation by pod

-Find pods that are approaching CPU limits.
+Find pods that are creeping toward their CPU limits.

 sum(rate(container_cpu_usage_seconds_total{namespace="prod",pod=~"checkout-api-.*"}[5m])) by (pod)